Jasmine Zapata

 Jasmine Y. Zapata is an American physician and epidemiologist.
 She is the chief medical officer and state epidemiologist for community health at Wisconsin Department of Health Services.
 Her career includes work as a pediatrician, public health researcher, assistant professor at the University of Wisconsin, author, and her support for youth empowerment with a variety of initiatives.

 Early life and education

 Zapata was raised in the 53224 zip code in Milwaukee, Wisconsin, and before high school, lived in a house near N. 90th Street and W. Good Hope Road before her parents divorced.
-After her parents divorced, she moved into an apartment with her mother, Julia Saffold, and younger brother, and they received public benefits, including BadgerCare, the public health insurance in Wisconsin.
+After her parents divorced, she moved into an apartment with her mother, Julia Battle, and younger brother Aaron, and they received public benefits, including BadgerCare, the public health insurance in Wisconsin.
 Zapata was the valedectorian at her high school graduation, and received a Burke Scholarship from Marquette University to attend the Marquette University College of Health Sciences.
 She married her husband, Miguel Zapata, in 2006.
-In 2007, her brother died at age 16 from epilepsy.
+In 2007, Aaron died at age 16 from epilepsy.